Blog Addict? 9 Fun Blogs in English You Should Start Reading

 The blogger will write an email that will never be published on the blog—only subscribers can read it.
 So if you like a certain blog, subscribe to the newsletter!
-This will let you know insider (secret) information about the blogger, and give you more exciting reading practice.
+This will let you know insider (secret) information about the blogger, and give you more exciting English reading practice.

 All right, you are ready to dig in (get started), so what blogs are out there?
-I will show you 10 below that I personally recommend, but remember that you can always do a Google search for “[topic here] blog” to find blogs you are interested in.
+I will show you nine below that I personally recommend, but remember that you can always do a Google search for “[topic here] blog” to find blogs you are interested in.
 For example, you could search “gardening blog” or “cooking blog,” and you will get many results!

 9 Blogs in English You Should Start Following